-The request for review by a faculty member to the H & R Committee shall be written and addressed to the chairman of the committee.
-The request shall be made within fourteen (14) calendar days of receiving the administrator's or committee coordinator's decision referenced in paragraph V.D. above.
-The request shall specify the grounds upon which the faculty member contends that the
+A request for review by a faculty member to the Hearing and Reconsideration Committee (H & R Committee) shall be written, addressed to the chairperson of the H&R Committee, and made in accordance with the timeframe noted above.
+The request shall specify the grounds upon which the faculty member contends that the decision was impermissibly based.